 If we receive regulatory approval for our product candidates, we will also be subject to ongoing FDA obligations and oversight, including adverse event reporting requirements, marketing restrictions and, potentially, other post-marketing obligations, all of which may result in significant expense and limit our ability to commercialize such products.
 The FDA's policies may also change and additional government regulations may be enacted that could prevent or delay regulatory approval of our product candidates or further restrict or regulate post-approval activities.
 We cannot predict the likelihood, nature or extent of adverse government regulation that may arise from future legislation or administrative action, either in the United States, or abroad.
 If we are not able to maintain regulatory compliance, we may be subject to civil and criminal penalties, we may not be permitted to market our products and our business could suffer.
-Any delay in, or failure to, receive or maintain regulatory approval for any of our product candidates in foreign countries to market our product candidates in those countries.
+Any delay in, or failure to, receive or maintain regulatory approval for any of our product candidates could harm our business and prevent us from ever generating meaningful revenues or achieving profitability.
+We will need to obtain regulatory approval from authorities in foreign countries to market our product candidates in those countries.
 We have not filed for regulatory approval to market our product candidates in any foreign jurisdiction.
 Approval by one regulatory authority does not ensure approval by regulatory authorities in other jurisdictions.
 If we fail to obtain approvals from foreign jurisdictions, the geographic market for our product candidates would be limited.